Skip to main content

 • include details of the phenotype (refer to HPO terms or the clinical summary) as well as the appropriate panel name(s) with associated R number.

-• The tests described above are DNA based, and an EDTA sample (purple-topped tube) is required.
+• Tests above are DNA based, and an EDTA sample (purple-topped tube) is required.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.